What is Humulene?

 What role does humulene play in the entourage effect?

 The entourage effect is a synergistic amplification of therapeutic benefits that occurs when multiple cannabinoids and terpenes—including humulene—are used together.
-Each combination of cannabinoid molecules alongside other key bioactive components such as flavonoids, sterols, triterpenoids and terpenes like humulene delivers very specific effects.
+Each combination of cannabinoid molecules alongside other key bioactive components such as flavonoids, sterols, triterpenoids and terpenes like humulene delivers very specific effects.[For more on the entourage effect and its potential role in phytomedicine, see Russo here.]

 Is humulene legal?